-Not so long ago, outsourcing meant enlisting a third party to handle back-office functions such as billing or payroll processing.
-Today, faced with resource limitations, talent shortages, and competitive pressures, many companies are increasingly looking to third parties for the management of many of their core business and IT processes, giving them unprecedented access to sensitive data and connectivity to critical systems.
-These Outsource Service Providers (OSPs), which are highly integrated with day-to-day operations, have become a virtual extension of their clients' enterprises and can be a significant source of value.1
+Outsourcing continues to evolve and has become a driver for growth.
+Today, faced with resource limitations, talent shortages, and competitive pressures, many companies are increasingly looking to third parties to assist with the management of many of their core business and IT processes, giving them unprecedented access to sensitive data and connectivity to critical systems.
+These outsource service providers (OSPs), which are highly integrated within day-to-day operations, have become a virtual extension of their clients' enterprises and can be a significant source of value.

 At the same time, as OSPs' involvement with the very core of their customers' business grows, so does their impact on their clients' internal control environments.
-The rise in outsourcing has expanded the universe of risks to which organizations are exposed-from financial and operational risk to cyber and business continuity risk.
-As a result, companies are holding their OSPs to the same level of risk monitoring and regulatory compliance that they hold themselves, and demand for third-party assurance (TPA) reports has skyrocketed.
-Based on annual service auditor reports issued by Deloitte, the total number of reports is increasing by around 10 percent every year.
-Additionally, the oncedominant Service Organization Control (SOC) 1 report is now sharing a higher percentage of TPA reporting with SOC 2 and other customized TPA reporting options.
+The rise in outsourcing has expanded the universe of risks to which organizations are exposed-from financial and operational risk to cyber and business continuity risk to sustainability risk.
+As a result, many companies are holding their OSPs to the same level of risk monitoring and regulatory compliance that they hold themselves, and demand for third-party assurance (TPA) reports has skyrocketed.
+Based on the most recent SOC survey results from the AICPA, the total number of SOC 2 reports is increasing on an average 20%-25% every year.
+Additionally, the once-dominant System and Organization Controls (SOC) 1 report is now sharing a higher percentage of TPA reporting with SOC 2 and other customized TPA reporting options.

 Fulfilling customer requests for a wide range of TPA reports and responding to myriad compliance questionnaires can quickly devolve into a set of resource-draining exercises for OSPs that detract from more value-added activities.
 OSPs need a more streamlined approach to deal with both customer and regulatory requirements.
-In fact, by efficiently using resources and improving customer satisfaction, TPA optimization can move an OSP from merely protecting value to actually creating it.
+In fact, by efficiently using resources and improving customer satisfaction, TPA optimization can help move an OSP from merely protecting value to actually creating it.